911 Emergency Calling

 Location Information

-Your VoIP service will attempt to provide your registered address to emergency services, but you must still verbally confirm your exact location to the dispatcher immediately when calling 911.
+Your VoIP service will attempt to provide your registered address and dispatchable location information (including room/floor/suite details where applicable) to emergency services, but you must still verbally confirm your exact location to the dispatcher immediately when calling 911.

 Stay Connected